humboldt-cs/cs480-queue-rhythm/README.md

 * Chat Room - Each queue comes with its own chat room

-* Favorites List/Auto-add - Saves favorited songs to a list, allowing them to be auto-added to your current queue
+* Favorites List/Auto-add - Saves favorite songs to a list, allowing them to be auto-added to your current queue

 ### 2. Screen Archetypes

-* Login / Register
-   * User signs up or logs into their account
 * Media Players/main queue screen
    *  Allows the control of media playback
    *  Allows user to create or join queues
-* Create QueueAnalyzes users music choices, and connects them to other users with similar choices.
+* Create Queue Analyzes users music choices, and connects them to other users with similar choices.
 The user can then decide to message this person and befriend them if wanted.
    *  Allows user to create a queue: create queue name
 *  Creating a queue generates a session ID, allowing user to invite others to queue.
-   *  Creating a queue adds to active queue list
-* Change Queue
-   *  User can navigate the list of queues that have been created or queues that have been joined using session ID.

-* Invite
-   *  User can invite others in their contacts to join a queue using a session ID.

-* Settings Page
-   *  Allows user to log out and change queue preferences(adding users, changing queue name, deleting queue).

 * Search Music
    *  User can search music to add to queue